dpi-tta-slides/how-to-get-your-first-5-users/README.md

 [slides](https://dpi-we.github.io/how-to-get-your-first-5-users-customers)

 ## Highlights
-- How to create a list of leads
+- Create a list of leads
-- How to write a sales script
+- Write a sales script
 - Be a human
 - Invite their friends
 - Make it free at first then start charging later